 As an overall impression: this train could be something – but it aint' yet.

 Trains reverse at Wien-Westbahnhof (Vienna West terminal).
 This is also where the two trainsets are separated again.
 More than enough time for a photo in afternoon sunshine

-As a final note, the fun thing is that the locomotive-pulled railjet trains start service with a direct EMU comparison.
+As a final note, the fun thing is that the locomotive-hauled railjet trains start service with a direct EMU comparison.

 The ICE T are 230 km/h tilting trains.
 Since December 2007, a pool of 15 of the seven-car version (DB class 411) are in regular bi-hourly service between Frankfurt and Vienna, and some services on other routes.
 (In fact, for reasons of balance, three of them were bought by ÖBB.)

 ÖBB 4011 092 and a German sister pass Seekirchen am Wallersee.
 They will soon reach Salzburg, from where they'll continue separately to Bregenz resp.
 Munich

 Then again, the ICE T has its problems presently, too.
 After the discovery of a crack in an axle last autumn, DB withdrew them all for ultrasonic tests, and then put them back into service with the tilting mechanism deactivated.

 The reason for the crack is not clear yet, and the manufacturers are pointing at each other.
 The trains have second-generation Pendolino (see Red Arrow to Bologna again) bogies and tilting system.
 However, the trains built on them by Siemens and Bombardier have a maximum axleload 15% higher than the ETR 460 (for which the axles were designed for).

 Check the Train Blogging index page for a (hopefully) complete list of ET diaries and stories related to railways and trains.